TillardFranco/TillardFranco/README.md

 ## 👨‍💻 About me

-I am a software engineering student in my final year at Universidad Siglo XXI.
-I am expanding my knowledge in both front-end and back-end development, and I co-founded a software development venture with two partners where we build real-world solutions for clients.
-I love to learn and build something new, productive, innovative and creative.
+I am a **Software Engineering Student** in my final year at Universidad Siglo 21 and a **Full Stack Developer** passionate about building scalable solutions.

-🌱 **I'm currently learning ...**

-- Java
+Currently, I co-lead **Dev.Bit**, a software development venture where we transform client needs into robust production-ready applications.
+My focus is on **Clean Architecture**, **System Design**, and delivering real value through code.

+**🔭 Current Focus:**
-- Spring Boot
+- Architecting a **Pharmacy E-Commerce** using Java Spring Boot & React to digitize local business operations.

-👯 **I'm looking forward to collaborate on open source projects.**

-✔ **Ask me about anything, I am happy to help**
+- Deepening my expertise in **Microservices** and **Backend Performance**.

+**🤝 Open to:**
+- Collaboration on Open Source projects.
+- Technical discussions about Software Architecture and Scalability.

-📫 **Reach out to me at:** tillardtomasfranco@gmail.com
+**📫 Reach out to me at:** tillardtomasfranco@gmail.com

 ## 🛠️ Tech Stack